CAROLINE HELY HUTCHINSON Barrister

 DB v DLJ 2016 EWHC 324 - Mostyn J reviews the "unforseeability" of a Barder Event

 A review of the authorities on the exceptional nature of a Barder event, not one that was unforeseen by the parties or court, but unforeseeable.
-The judge questioned whether the death of an elderly relative, such as in Critchell below, should really qualify as such an event.

 He also considered the authorities and a nature of a "vitiating mistake", giving a number of tests for establishing such a claim (and cf Wilson LJ in Judge v Judge 2008)